icelary/kirk/source/instagram/DObvDfYibrO.md

 He got shot in the neck.
 It sounded like a single rifle shot from behind me.
 I'm an audience member looking at him; from behind me, to my left.

-It looked like he got hit.
-It looked like his neck exploded.
+It looked like he got hit...it looked like his neck exploded.
 Everybody saw blood, a big.
 Nobody deserves that.